How to Play Bucket Drums (Tips/Beats, Where to Get Them, Accessories)

 Bucket drummers often use a 4 or 5-gallon bucket (approx. 15 liters) that is available at the hardware section of Home Depot or Walmart.

-These buckets are sturdy, very cheap and you can easily stack them to get a variety of sounds.
+These buckets are sturdy and very cheap, and you can easily stack them to get a variety of sounds.
 That being said, you could pretty much use anything from an old plastic canister to discarded paint buckets to get started.

 Once you have all the buckets you need for your kit/setup, the first thing you should do is to get the bucket handle off.
 After that, put a few strips of duct tape along the bottom rim.
 Since you hit the bottom rim to get the snare sound, you will be playing it quite often.
-The duct tape will lessen the impact of the rim and improve the lifespan of your drumsticks.
+The duct tape will lessen the rim’s impact and improve your drumsticks’ lifespan.

-I generally find that buckets from the same company/brand are less likely to lock.
+I generally find buckets from the same company/brand are less likely to lock.

-Keeping to the theme of bucket drumming, don’t forget to buy an additional bucket that you will use as a throne.
+Keeping to the theme of bucket drumming, don’t forget to buy an additional bucket you will use as a throne.
 This bucket should be comfortable and sturdy enough to sustain your weight.
-You can also get a tiny bucket to store your drum sticks, mallets, and small percussions like tambourines, shakers, and Cabasa.
+You can also get a tiny bucket to store your drumsticks, mallets, and small percussions like tambourines, shakers, and Cabasa.

-You can also check out Remo’s bucket drums catalog which has a wide variety of buckets and ‘rhythm-lids’ that are made especially for street/bucket drummers.
+You can also check out Remo’s bucket drums catalog, which has a wide variety of buckets and ‘rhythm-lids‘ made especially for street/bucket drummers.

 Best Drumsticks for Bucket Drumming

 The bucket drumming technique is similar to the conventional technique for playing a drum set.
 The choice of sticks invariably boils down to personal preference.
-There are no special sticks for bucket drumming but there are some special considerations that can save you a lot of money in the long run.
+There are no special sticks for bucket drumming, but some special considerations can save you a lot of money in the long run.

 Sticks can be a tricky pursuit when it comes to bucket drumming.
-If you choose something light, it will help you play faster but the sticks will also break easily.
+Choosing something light will help you play faster, but the sticks will also break easily.

-If you choose something heavy, it will last longer and sound louder; but it can dent and damage the bucket.
-Since the front end of drums sticks are tapered, they tend to crack or split fast.
+If you choose something heavy, it will last longer and sound louder, but it can dent and damage the bucket.
+Since the front end of drumsticks is tapered, they tend to crack or split fast.
 Due to this, there is a growing trend of playing with the back end of the stick.